-ARTICLE X
+ARTICLE X BYLAWS

-BYLAWS

-Amendments to this Constitution may be made at any regular meeting by a two-thirds vote of the SGA, provided that due notice of the proposed amendments have been given to the SGA at the previous regular scheduled meeting.
-Amendments shall become effective immediately after a referendum of twenty percent of the Student Body votes, with a majority in favor for adoption.

-Any student may initiate a petition with the student body.
+- Amendments to this Constitution may be made at any regular meeting by a twothirds vote of the SGA, provided that due notice of the proposed amendments have been given to the SGA at the previous regular scheduled meeting.
+Amendments shall become effective immediately after a referendum of twenty percent of the Student Body votes, with a majority in favor for adoption. - Any student may initiate a petition with the student body.
 The SGA shall act upon the petition provided it is signed by not fewer than twenty percent of the enrolled student body within the academic calendar and two weeks before elections.
-Therefore, the matter can be properly addressed by the current SGA before any election conflict can occur.

-- a.
-Campus concerns and petitions (i.e. cafe or grill problems, Student Engagement available, etc.) will be brought to the SGA. - b.
-Election concerns and petitions will be handled by the election committee, the advisor, and the Vice President for Student Services.

-Special election to fill vacancies may be called upon by the SGA or the SGA has the right to make appointments to fill vacancies.

-Reports, of any nature, must be typed, dated, and copied in order to be presented to the SGA.

-Due to a conflict of interest, SGA members who belong to other organizations cannot submit proposals.

-Proposals may be rejected or tabled for any reason as deemed by the SGA.

-The SGA shall approve two (2) students to serve on the Judiciary Council and two (2) students to serve on the Disciplinary Review Committee.

-Upon removal or the step down of a SGA position, these are the following steps of order:
+Therefore, the matter can be properly addressed by the current SGA before any election conflict can occur. - a.
+Campus concerns and petitions (i.e. cafe or grill problems, student activities available, etc.) will be brought to the SGA. - b.
+Election concerns and petitions will be handled by the election committee, the advisor, and the Dean of Students. - Section 3: Special election to fill vacancies may be called upon by the SGA or the SGA has the right to make appointments to fill vacancies. - Section 4: Reports, of any nature, must be typed, dated, and copied in order to be presented to the SGA. - Section 5: Due to a conflict of interest, SGA members who belong to other organizations cannot submit proposals. - Section 6: Proposals may be rejected or tabled for any reason as deemed by the SGA. - Section 7: The SGA shall approve two (2) students to serve on the Judiciary Council and two (2) students to serve on the Disciplinary Review Committee. - Section 8: Upon removal or the step down of a SGA position, these are the following steps of order: - a.
+The Vice President will be claiming the presidency position. - b.
+The SGA will vote, in house, on which current SGA member will

-- a.
-The Vice President will be claim the presidency position. - b.
-The SGA will vote, in house, on which current SGA member will assume the vice presidency position. - c.
+- assume the vice presidency position. - c.
 The Executive Board will appoint a secretary or parliamentarian, if a vacancy should occur. - d.
 The class officer positions do not have to be filled.
-If the presidency position is vacant, the Vice President will assume the position.

-All campus organizations must register with the SGA through the Student Engagement Committee.

-All campus organizations, in order to be considered active, must comply with the rules and regulations set forth by the Student Engagement.
+If the presidency position is vacant, the Vice President will assume the position. - Section 9: All campus organizations must register with the SGA through the Student Activities Committee. - Section 10: All campus organizations, in order to be considered active, must comply with the rules and regulations set forth by the Student Activities Committee.